One of the most important aspects of any vacation is deciding where you’ll be dining in and around town!

 Local opposition to losing half our town scuttled that idea.
 But our area continues to draw a lot of international visitors and residents.

-In recent years, the most well-established and well-known French restaurants, Thomas Henkelmann and Versailles Bistro, are still around and still popular.
+In recent years, the most well-established and well-known French restaurant, Bistro V, is still around and still popular.
 One of the oldest and well-known establishments, Jean Louis, closed when the owner left to teach at a culinary school in Vermont.

 Le Penguin occupies the former space of Jean Louis.